 Tips for a happy journey for solo female travel in India

 When solo women travel in India, it is not a journey but a life lesson that should be taken by every woman.
 During my stay in Rajasthan, I first realized that India actually lives in its women’s heart.
 They make the land colorful and majestic.
 And most of the Indian men truly respect women.
+Female travelers often try to act like Indian women during their visit.
 Wearing Indian dresses and following their lifestyle is an amazing experience for women traveling in India solo or in a group.

 Plan your journey to India wisely